linlingwanqing-commits/tp78_v2/README-EN.md

         2. Add the KEY_TP_MAP_SCROLL key (corresponding to via TP Map Scroll key).
 When pressed this key, the trackpoint moves in the Y direction and changes to move in the Z direction.
 Pressing it again cancels the movement.

         3. Add a function to reduce the brightness of the OLED screen when in idle state.

+- V2.1.13

+        1. Add mac_mode configuration.
+The configuration takes effect only when it is set to 1, and it is compatible with macOS.